 Maybe it’s my age.
 Since crossing the 40 line I feel exhausted by central London.
 If I want to dance all night to the finest techno, I want it to be in my own neighbourhood, with a short cycle home in the morning sunshine.
 In London, the journey each way feels as epic as the tunes (and I’m in zone 2).

 Anyway.
 Surprisingly, I’ve never seen Stockwell Bus Garage before, and realise now that this was an error.
 It’s even more impressive in the flesh than in photos.
-But I still took photos.
+Nonetheless, I took photos.
 Discussion about concealed rainwater pipes, and their potential failures, didn’t dampen my enthusiasm for the building.

 The most interesting bits though, were the new street-scaping projects and micro parks.
 Kids, actually playing in the street.
 And an edible bus stop.

 Venn Street.
 I know, gentrified hotspot, but a convincing attempt at that European city cafes thing.
 Maybe it’s the olive trees?